Broadgate Central

 Our brief was simple: capture the scale and experiential difference this place will bring to London.

-Our answer is rooted in a sense of invitation: to ‘enter a new world of fashion, dining and wellness’.
+The answer was a luxury retail brand rooted in a sense of invitation: to ‘enter a new world of fashion, dining and wellness’.
 Where every space is like venturing into and experiencing the world and viewpoint of each brand.

-This was combined with a new name that emphasises its stature and connectivity.
+This was combined with a new name that emphasises its stature and connectivity — a place brand built for one of London's landmark destinations.
 Introducing, Broadgate Central.

 Multi-dimensional and moving